 Switching to a reusable water bottle is one simple way that we can all move towards a greener lifestyle.
 The scary statistic – that by 2050, there could be more bits of plastic in the ocean than fish – perfectly sums up the urgent U-turn needed when it comes to our consumption of single-use plastics.

 Drinks are an easy way for plastic waste to quickly add up, so reusable can make a big difference.
-Read our reviews of the best reusable straws and best travel cups to limit the impact of drinking on the go.
+Read our reviews of the best reusable straws, best travel cups and Stanley cup dupes to limit the impact of drinking on the go.
 If you want something unique to you, check out our best personalised water bottles, with options from adding photos to light up models.

 There are many complications when it comes to recycling, meaning that as little as 20 per cent of the bottle actually gets recycled in the end.
 One step in the right direction is to avoid buying disposable plastic bottles.